How to exercise with a physical disability

 What does HIIT stand for?

-High-intensity interval training (HIIT) is a form of exercise where someone exerts themselves for short periods of time.
+HIIT stands for high-intensity interval training, which (is a form of exercise where someone exerts themselves for short periods of time.
 For it to truly count as HIIT, you need to get your heart rate to at least 80% of your maximum heart rate (MHR) during the intense exercises.

 A very rough and ready way of calculating your heart rate is 220 minus your age in years.
 However, a more accurate way of calculating your maximum heart rate is 208 minus (0.7 x your age in years).

 Workouts are made up of 'work' and 'recovery' phases and can last between 10 and 60 minutes depending on the programme.
 HIIT can be done anywhere - in the gym, at home, in the park etc. One of the main appeals of HIIT is that it's so accessible and doesn't necessarily require an expensive gym membership or equipment.

 What does a typical HIIT workout for weight loss look like?

 HIIT exercises can vary, but here's an example of a typical workout:

 Some of the benefits of HIIT workouts include: